randseay/randseay.github.io/_posts/blog-posts/2015-10-01-when-bad-ui-cost-me.markdown

 "You don't think they will charge us for that, do you?"
 My wife asked.
 I wasn't sure.

-The same to options show up again, patronizing me.
+The same two options show up again, patronizing me.

 1. Get Account Balance
 1. Cancel

 I have already made myself look like an idiot, and I **know** picking option one is just going to infuriate me further.
 I'll hit *Cancel* and see what happens.
 This machine couldn't damage my pride any further.
 That is, if there is no line behind us now.
 Whew, there wasn't.

 So I pressed *Cancel* and watched.
 Instead of spitting out my card again, it gave me a new menu.
 A **real menu** with more that two options.
-I could withdraw different amounts, and, you guessed it **get my account balance**.
+I could withdraw different amounts of money, and, you guessed it **get my account balance**.
 Oh the humanity.
 I breathed out heavily and jabbed at the button that promised twenty bucks.
 Yes I'll take a receipt.
 Stupid machine.

-With a no-nonsense attitude  my pocket full of receipts, I *finally* bought my wife a mojito.
+With a no-nonsense attitude and my pocket full of receipts, I *finally* bought my wife a mojito.
 It was too salty and had entirely too much ice, but I don't know if I should have expected much better.
 We enjoyed what was left of the evening, dancing, chatting, and strolling around the beautiful premises.

 It was roughly an hour drive home, and I thought more about my battle with the cash machine.
 It was a remarkably poor user experience, especially in an environment where the user's blood-alcohol content was bound to be higher than normal.
 I had better check whether they charged me for those account balance inquiries.